 Note: Fake silver can pass some of these methods.
 Therefore it's good to try multiple methods in order to determine a fake.

 The most accurate test, it will require you to buy test acid for silver.
 The acid itself is usually a mixture of nitric acid and muriatic acid.
 So be careful with the acid solution and make sure to wear gloves and eye protection.
+Some people try to save money by using vinegar instead of acid but vinegar won't give you accurate results.

 For this test, you just put a drop of acid on your silver item.
 If the acid turns the wrong color then it's fake.
 If it turns the correct color then the silver is real.
 You will need to closely follow the instructions that came with your acid solution.